Integrating Genesys Predictive Engagement into Genesys Engage on-premises

 Developers integrate Genesys Widgets into the consumer-facing website and can customize web tracking.
 For more information about how to perform these tasks, see the following documents:

 - Integration with Genesys Widgets; for the complete Genesys Widgets (on-premises) documentation, see Genesys Widgets.

 Agents use the Predictive Engagement gadgets that are embedded in the agent desktop, Workspace Desktop Edition (WDE), to view journey information about the customer who is using your website.
 For information about using the Genesys Engage agent desktop in on-premises installations, see the following documents:

 - Workspace 8.5 User's Guide; in particular, see Handle a Predictive Engagement Chat Interaction

 The customer journey information that is provided to agents in the agent desktop is based on configuration that the Administrator has performed in the Predictive Engagement UI.
 The following document provides detailed information about the Predictive Engagement features that an agent might see in the agent desktop when the agent has been granted access to customer journey tracking information:

-In the agent desktop, the tab that displays a customer's journey information might be labelled Predictive Engagement, which was the original name for Genesys Predictive Engagement.
+In the agent desktop, the tab that displays a customer's journey information might be labelled Altocloud, which was the original name for Genesys Predictive Engagement.
 That label will change in subsequent releases.